 For ideas with wings

-I bring people to your world.
+I bring people into your world.

 I translate and edit original texts in French and Spanish into targeted, publication-ready English, specialising in marketing, real estate, urbanism, sustainability and social science.